elierotenberg/coding-styles/es6.md

 }
 ```

-- Use spaces between infix operators.
+- Spaces MUST BE used between infix operators.

 ```js
 // bad